SyedaLajeen/epic-array-biolearn/README.md

 | **Disease Status** | Neurologically normal controls |
 | **CpG Sites** | ~480,000 |

-**Scientific description:**
-This dataset from Steve Horvath's lab profiles DNA methylation in post-mortem prefrontal cortex brain tissue from 113 neurologically normal individuals covering nearly the entire human lifespan (16–98 years).
-It is the same paper that introduced pan-tissue clock concepts to the brain context.
+**Scientific description:** This dataset from Steve Horvath's lab profiles DNA methylation in post-mortem prefrontal cortex brain tissue from 113 neurologically normal individuals covering nearly the entire human lifespan (16–98 years).
 Brain tissue has a fundamentally different epigenetic aging trajectory from blood: neurons are **post-mitotic** (they do not divide), so methylation changes in brain tissue reflect pure aging biology rather than the mix of aging and cell-division-related drift seen in blood.
-This dataset is scientifically critical for testing which clocks are truly **tissue-agnostic** (e.g. HorvathV1, explicitly designed to work across tissues) versus which are **blood-specific** (e.g. HannumV1, GrimAge) and therefore show systematic bias when applied to brain.
+This dataset is scientifically critical for testing which clocks are truly **tissue-agnostic** (e.g. HorvathV1) versus **blood-specific** (e.g. HannumV1, GrimAge) and therefore show systematic bias when applied to brain.

 ---